-2.4 Rake Tasks
+2.3 Rake Tasks

 Once you have completed instructions found in Installer Setup, you can then use the Rakefile contained at the top level of this repository (Rakefile).
-You will run rake task(s) for performing integrity checks on project inputs.
+First you will run a rake task for copying measures and resource files from the OpenStudio-BEopt) repository into the top-level resources/measures folder.
+Then you will run rake task(s) for performing integrity checks on project inputs.

-2.4.1 Using the Rakefile
+2.3.1 Using the Rakefile